 Average Weather in Whitehorse Canada

-In Whitehorse, the temperature typically varies from -2°F to 69°F over the course of the year, and is rarely below -33°F or above 79°F.
+In Whitehorse, the summers are comfortable, the winters are frigid and snowy, and it is mostly cloudy year round.
+Over the course of the year, the temperature typically varies from -2°F to 69°F and is rarely below -33°F or above 79°F.

 The warm season lasts for 3.6 months, from May 18 to September 7, with an average daily high temperature above 57°F. The hottest day of the year is July 29, with an average high of 69°F and low of 47°F.

 The cold season lasts for 3.5 months, from November 11 to February 26, with an average daily high temperature below 24°F. The coldest day of the year is January 14, with an average low of -2°F and high of 12°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.